 The obvious requirement of a hinge is to attach a door or window to a frame.
-What is often over-looked is that a hinge must carry the weight of the door without sagging.
-Hinges are often under-specified due to lack of understanding or to save money and people just accept that doors are supposed to sag, or bind or drag.
+What is often overlooked is that a hinge must carry the weight of the door without sagging.
+Hinges are often under-specified due to lack of understanding or to save money and people just accept that doors are supposed to sag or bind or drag.
 Hinges should allow the door to swing easily and with minimum friction.
 A hinge should withstand the forces exerted on it and through it by door closers.
 Furthermore, correctly specified hinges should perform to these requirements for a long period of time, which ultimately offers better value for money.

-This section is contains Stainless Steel hinges and includes rising butts, ball bearing, concealed bearing and washered hinges.
+This section contains Stainless Steel hinges and includes rising butts, ball bearing, concealed bearing and washered hinges.
 Stainless steel hinges have a good strong load capacity, durable in most weather conditions and are aesthetically pleasing.
-Because of their fire resistance stainless steel hinges are commonly used found on fire doors.
+Because of their fire resistance, stainless steel hinges are commonly used found on fire doors.

 This hinge section features our best quality brass hinges and our contract range.
 Within each is a varied selection of hinges including parliament and projection hinges, which are available in a number of different finishes such as chrome and nickel.